AttitudeAnalytiks/AttitudeAnalytiks.github.io/_posts/2014-09-11-WeekUpdate1.md

 title: Weekly Update
 ---

-The theme of the week was research.
+The theme of the week was **research**.
 After reading a couple of white papers, including Dr. Ways!, we, as a team are starting to get a better understanding as to the challenges of performing sentiment analysis effectively, and also the countless ways to do so.

 Some of the papers we all read were:
 * [Dr. Way's Research Paper](http://www.csc.villanova.edu/~tway/publications/IKE7710_Carpenter_Way.pdf)